Lokmanya Tilak Terminus–Varanasi Express

-Lokmanya Tilak Terminus–Banaras Express is a Express train of the Indian Railways connecting Lokmanya Tilak Terminus Kurla in Maharashtra and Banaras of Uttar Pradesh.
+Lokmanya Tilak Terminus–Banaras Express is an express train of the Indian Railways connecting Lokmanya Tilak Terminus Kurla in Maharashtra and Banaras of Uttar Pradesh.
 It is currently being operated with 12167/12168 train numbers on a daily basis.
 The train is converted ICF coaches into LHB coaches in year 2023.

 Service

-The 12167/Lokmanya Tilak Terminus–Banaras Express has an average speed of 55 km/hr and covers 1475 km in 26 hrs 50 mins.
-12168/Banaras–Lokmanya Tilak Terminus Express has an average speed of 58 km/hr and covers 1496 km in 26 hrs 20 mins.
+The 12167/Lokmanya Tilak Terminus–Banaras Express has an average speed of 55 km/h and covers 1475 km in 26 hrs 50 mins.
+12168/Banaras–Lokmanya Tilak Terminus Express has an average speed of 58 km/h and covers 1496 km in 26 hrs 20 mins.

 Route and halts

 The important halts of the train are: